aws-amplify/docs/docs/lib/auth/fragments/ios/signin_next_steps/40_confirm_new_password.md

 If you receive `confirmSignInWithNewPassword`, the next step is to provide a new password for the user.
-You should ask the user for a new passowrd and invoke `confirmSignIn` api with the new password:
+You should ask the user for a new password and invoke `confirmSignIn` api with the new password:

 <amplify-block-switcher>